Don (2007 film): Plot

-Meanwhile, in Mumbai, Anthony informs Stephen of Bhushan's death, making Stephen realize how powerful Surya is.
-Stephen tells Anthony he wants Surya to come to Mumbai, but Surya's senior henchman Banerji forces Stephen to come to Andhra Pradesh instead.
-In a meeting, Surya refuses to work with Stephen and warns him never to set his eyes on the state again.
+Meanwhile, in Mumbai, Anthony informs Stephen of Bhushan's death, making Stephen realize how powerful Suri is.
+Stephen tells Anthony he wants Suri to come to Mumbai, but Suri's senior henchman Banerji forces Stephen to come to Andhra Pradesh instead.
+In a meeting, Suri refuses to work with Stephen and warns him never to set his eyes on the state again.

-Enraged, Stephen makes several attempts to kill Surya, but his men are eliminated.
+Enraged, Stephen makes several attempts to kill Suri, but his men are eliminated.
 Rathnam, who wants revenge on Raghava for killing his son during a college drug incident (shown in a flashback), shelters Stephen in Hyderabad.
-Rathnam attempts bomb blasts and attacks against Surya, but Raghava kills him.
-Surya tells Stephen that he foiled Rathnam's plans within 1 hour and 30 minutes—well before Stephen's 2-hour deadline to save the public.
+Rathnam attempts bomb blasts and attacks against Suri, but Raghava kills him.
+Suri tells Stephen that he foiled Rathnam's plans within 1 hour and 30 minutes—well before Stephen's 2-hour deadline to save the public.

-Meanwhile, Surya falls in love with Priya (Anushka).
+Meanwhile, Suri falls in love with Priya.
 Though she initially dislikes him, she later realizes he is a good person and reciprocates his love.
 Raghava also falls in love with a girl named Nandhini, who appears to accept his feelings.
 However, she is later revealed to be Stephen's henchwoman.
-Enraged by her betrayal, Raghava shoots Nandhini in the head, kills her, and warns Stephen that Surya will kill him.
+Enraged by her betrayal, Raghava shoots Nandhini in the head, kills her, and warns Stephen that Suri will kill him.
 In retaliation, Stephen kills Raghava.

-In a final confrontation, Stephen returns Raghava's corpse and challenges Surya to a fight under the condition that Surya would lose two of his men for every fall he takes.
-Angered and heartbroken, Surya accepts.
-During the combat, Surya loses two men, including Anthony.
-Determined to win, Surya fights fiercely, thrashes Stephen, and kills his two henchwomen.
-The wife of the slain don of Goa claps for Surya and urges him to kill Stephen, as Stephen had destroyed her life by murdering her husband.
-The fight ends with Surya killing Stephen, avenging Raghava's death.
-Surya then warns Stephen's remaining henchmen not to follow their boss's path.
-Finally, Surya emerges as the unopposed don of India.
+In a final confrontation, Stephen returns Raghava's corpse and challenges Suri to a fight under the condition that Suri would lose two of his men for every fall he takes.
+Angered and heartbroken, Suri accepts.
+During the combat, Suri loses two men, including Anthony.
+Determined to win, Suri fights fiercely, thrashes Stephen, and then fights and kills his two henchwomen.
+The wife of the slain don of Goa claps for Suri and urges him to kill Stephen, as Stephen had destroyed her life by murdering her husband.
+The fight ends with Suri killing Stephen, avenging crimes of killing people, including Raghava's death.
+Suri then warns Stephen's remaining henchmen not to follow their boss's path.
+Finally, Suri emerges as the unopposed don of India.